 The initial reddish, necrotic papule of cutaneous sporotrichosis appears after 1-10 weeks of skin injury.
-A granuloma is formed by the neutrophils, histiocytes and giant cells along with local necrotic tissue.
+A granuloma is formed by the neutrophils, histiocytes and giant cells, along with local necrotic tissue.
 This suppurative area is then surrounded by the lymphocytes and the plasma cells.

-A rare form of sporotrichosis occurs after inhalation of the organism which causes pneumonia specifically in patients with COPD or alcoholism.
+A rare form of sporotrichosis occurs after inhalation of the organism, which causes pneumonia specifically in patients with COPD or alcoholism.
 Such infections are clinically and radiographically indistinguishable from tuberculosis or histoplasmosis.

 The clinical presentation depends upon the immune status of the host.
 Patients usually present with a primary lesion in the distal extremities.
-Initially, it is a small nodule which enlarges and becomes pustular and later ulcerates.
+Initially, it is a small nodule that enlarges and becomes pustular and later ulcerates.
 The lesion is mildly painful with no signs of systemic illness such as fever.

 The clinical features of pulmonary sporotrichosis are usually nonspecific and only give clue towards underlying respiratory pathology.
-The disseminated infection is common in immunocompromised individuals.
+The disseminated infection is common in immunocompromized individuals.
 In such cases, the signs and symptoms depend upon the organ involved.

 Sporotrichosis needs to be differentiated from other bacterial and fungal infections of the lungs and joints.
 The differential diagnosis includes: